katiakaci/tron-light-cycle/README.md

 3. **Customizable Game Settings:**
    - Provide options for customizing game settings such as control schemes, game speed/difficulty levels,  grid size, visual themes and other gameplay parameters.

-4. **Mobile Compatibility and Responsive Design:**
+4. **Mobile Compatibility:**
    - Optimize the game for mobile devices and ensure responsive design for various screen sizes.
    - Implement touch controls and gestures for intuitive gameplay on touch-enabled devices.

-5. **AI Opponent and Single-Player Campaign:**
+5. **Single-Player Mode:**
+   - Create a single-player mode with challenging levels and objectives.
    - Develop an AI opponent with adjustable difficulty levels for single-player mode.
-   - Create a single-player mode with challenging levels and objectives.

-6. **Multiplayer Online Mode:**
-   - Introduce a multiplayer online mode where players can compete against each other in real time.
-   - Implement networking features to support online gameplay with friends or random opponents.

 # Credits
 This game was created by Katia Kaci as a fun project to demonstrate programming and game development skills.